PingOne Advanced Identity Cloud

 • If you need a custom attribute for a user to be searchable, use an indexed general purpose extension attribute instead of a custom attribute.

-• Roles, assignments, groups, organizations, and applications are generic identity objects:
+• Roles, assignments, groups, and organizations are generic identity objects:

 • None of their attributes are explicitly defined in the schema, and instead they are entirely stored in an indexed JSON data structure.